bbshih/billyshih_blog_posts/_posts/2013-05-26-learn-sass-and-compass-quick.markdown

 - Compass
 ---

-For [Code Fellows](codefellows.org) we had to do a lightning talk on a topic of our choice.
+For [Code Fellows](http://codefellows.org) we had to do a lightning talk on a topic of our choice.
 Since Rails utilizes Sass and my CSS skills have always been more of a learn on demand thing rather than a deep dive, I decided to check Sass out.
 While doing so, Compass came up often, so I added a little bit of my presentation to it.

 Below are my slides, notes and links so you can play around with Sass.
 It's pretty easy to digest but there's a lot of depth I didn't cover and need to continue learning myself.
 Enjoy!

 ---

+## Slides
+<iframe src="http://www.slideshare.net/slideshow/embed_code/21581469" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC;border-width:1px 1px 0;margin-bottom:5px" allowfullscreen webkitallowfullscreen mozallowfullscreen> </iframe>

 ## Compass and Sass examples
 Try it out by installing compass, cloning the repo and then opening the application.css.scss file.